Decarbonization of financial markets: a mean-field game approach: Introduction

 We rigorously prove the existence and uniqueness of the mean-field game Nash equilibrium for the contunuum of firms interacting through market prices of their shares, providing a robust solution to the stochastic ``decarbonization game" in a competitive environment.
 The equilibrium is materialized by the equilibrium stochastic discount factor, which can be used to compute share prices and emission strategies for each firm.
 We then develop a convergent numerical algorithm to compute the equilibrium and use it to study the impact of climate transition risk and green investors on the market decarbonization dynamics and share prices.

-{The paper is structured as follows.
-After discussing the related literature in the remainder of this section, we provide a heuristic description of our approach in the case of a finite number of agents in Section \ref{nfirm.sec}.
-Then, in Section \ref{mfmarket.sec}, we introduce the notion of mean-field market where large investors may invest into a continuum of firms and in Section \ref{mfg.sec}, we describe the mean-field game setting and define the optimization problem of individual firms and the notion of equilibrium used in this paper.
+The paper is structured as follows.
+In Section \ref{mfg.sec}, we describe the mean-field game setting and define the optimization problem of individual firms and the notion of equilibrium used in this paper.
 In Section \ref{sec:main-result}, we state and prove the main existence and uniqueness result, propose a convergent numerical algorithm for computing the equilibrium, and prove its convergence to the solution of the mean field game problem is shown.
-Section \ref{examples.sec} illustrates the theory with numerical examples and discusses the implications of our results, and section \ref{conclusion.sec} concludes the paper. }
+Section \ref{examples.sec} illustrates the theory with numerical examples and discusses the implications of our results, and section \ref{conclusion.sec} concludes the paper.
+In Appendix \ref{app:nfirm.sec} we link the mean field game model with a $n$-player game, and present a convergence result.

 \paragraph{Related literature}